JialeCao001/PedSurvey/README.md

 ## From Handcrafted to Deep Features for Pedestrian Detection: A Survey

 - This project provides a paper list about pedestrian detection following the taxonomy in our survey paper.
+- The performance of some methods on different datasets are shown in [Comparison.md](Comparison.md).
 - If you find a new paper about pedestrian detection, please feel free to contact us for adding it.

 <table>